Some numbers matter more than others.

 Finance often needs two views of the same metric.

 Gross profit for the board might exclude payment fees.
-But the ops team needs to see the full picture—returns, chargebacks, contractor costs.
+But the ops team needs to see the full picture of the financial data, including returns, chargebacks, gross burn rate, and contractor costs.

 With Runway, you can build both.
 One for external reporting.
-One for internal strategy.
+One for internal decision making.
 No more rewriting formulas between decks.

 Real metrics, not just renamed rows